AstraSurge/gpteams/README.en.md

 The following variables must be set:

-- `OPENAI_API_KEY`: OpenAI API KEY, required.
 - `GOOGLE_APPLICATION_CREDENTIALS_JSON`: The private key file in JSON string format, required.
 Please refer to the [Firebase official documentation](https://firebase.google.com/docs/admin/setup?hl=en) for this information.
 Example:
 `
 '{"type": "service_account", "project_id": "xxx", "private_key_id": "xxx", "private_key": "xxx", "client_email": "xxx", "client_id": "xxx", "auth_uri": "https://accounts.google.com/o/oauth2/auth", "token_uri": "https://oauth2.googleapis.com/token", "auth_provider_x509_cert_url": "https://www.googleapis.com/oauth2/v1/certs", "client_x509_cert_url": "xxx"}'`
-- `AUTH_MAIL_REGEX`: optional.
-Regular expression used to match email addresses.
-For example, if your company/organization email suffix is `@astrasurge.com`, you should fill in `@astrasurge.com$` so that your company/organization members can use GPTeams with you.
-Note that this variable may be removed in the next version as an admin management page will be added in the next version!
-- `AUTH_PHONE_REGEX`: optional.
-Regular expression used to match phone numbers of users.
-Same effect as `AUTH_MAIL_REGEX`.
-Note that this variable may be removed in the next version as an admin management page will be added in the next version!

 For other variables, please refer to the README of the original [chatgpt-web](https://github.com/Chanzhaoyu/chatgpt-web) project.